 Professor, Land Reclamation and Restoration, Associate Dean, Research and Graduate Studies, Director, Future Energy Systems, Director, Energy Systems Signature Area, Director, Land Reclamation International Graduate School, 3M National Teaching Fellow

 SRK Consulting (US) Inc., USA

-Jeff is group chairman and a corporate consultant at SRK Consulting, with more than 35 years of North American and international mining industry experience.
-For over 25 years, he has worked on closure studies that have included planning and design, cost estimating, liability audits, reclamation, and post-closure management.
+Jeff is chairman and a corporate consultant at SRK Consulting, with more than 35 years of North American and international mining industry experience.
+For over 25 years, he has worked on international closure studies that have included planning and design, cost estimating, liability audits, reclamation, and post-closure management.
 Jeff has overseen abandoned mine closures in the United States and has consulted on feasibility studies, mine permits, detailed mine designs, and corporate financial reporting.
 Jeff was awarded the 2014 SME/AIME Environmental Conservation Distinguished Service Award for development of the Standard Reclamation Cost Estimator, which is used by numerous companies in North America and abroad.

 Dr Michael Paul